ishitabioinfo/de-novo-genome-assembly/README.md

 ## Future Scope
 This workflow can be extended to comparative genomics and bacterial genome analysis.

-## Future Scope
-This workflow can be extended to comparative genomics and bacterial genome analysis.

 ## Project Report
 📄 The complete project report is available in this repository as **De_Novo_Genome_Assembly_Report.pdf**.